Tags: , ,

 A friend was walking down a sidewalk in a university town the other day, in daylight.
 Some people were dumping water on passersby and drenched his new Blackberry, rendering it unusable and not covered by warranty.
 Wished he had insurance.

-Ohhhh :shock: That’s just dirty!
+Ohhhh 😯 That's just dirty!
 Unfortunately things like this happen.
 Fortunately with the Blackberry or any mobile device through your service carrier, you DO have the insurance option.
-I purchased it for all my devices through Verizon and it’s super cheap.
-Even with our $50 deductible per claim, it’s worth having (and we’ve used it a few times).
+I purchased it for all my devices through Verizon and it's super cheap.
+Even with our $50 deductible per claim, it's worth having (and we've used it a few times).

 Great review and sad story.
 I heard tons of incidents like this with iPhones.
 The glass they use seems not really indestructable.